Soil structure

 In geotechnical engineering, soil structure describes the arrangement of the solid parts of the soil and of the pore space located between them.
 It is determined by how individual soil granules clump, bind together, and aggregate, resulting in the arrangement of soil pores between them.
 Soil has a major influence on water and air movement, biological activity, root growth and seedling emergence.
 There are several different types of soil structure.
-It is inherently a dynamic and complex system that is affected by different factors.
+It is inherently a dynamic and complex system that is affected by different biotic and abiotic factors.

 Overview

-Soil structure describes the arrangement of the solid parts of the soil and of the pore spaces located between them (Marshall & Holmes, 1979).
+Soil structure describes the arrangement of the solid parts of the soil and of the pore spaces located between them.
 Aggregation is the result of the interaction of soil particles through rearrangement, flocculation and cementation.
 It is enhanced by: the precipitation of oxides, hydroxides, carbonates and silicates; the products of biological activity (such as biofilms, fungal hyphae and glycoproteins); ionic bridging between negatively charged particles (both clay minerals and organic compounds) by multivalent cations; and interactions between organic compounds (hydrogen bonding and hydrophobic bonding).

-The quality of soil structure will decline under most forms of cultivation—the associated mechanical mixing of the soil compacts and shears aggregates and fills pore spaces; it also exposes organic matter to a greater rate of decay and oxidation.
-A further consequence of continued cultivation and traffic is the development of compacted, impermeable layers or 'pans' within the profile.
+The quality of soil structure will decline under most forms of cultivation; the associated mechanical mixing of the soil compacts and shears aggregates and fills pore spaces; it also exposes organic matter to a greater rate of decay and oxidation.
+A further consequence of continued cultivation and traffic is the development of compacted, impermeable layers or hardpans within the soil profile.

 The decline of soil structure under irrigation is usually related to the breakdown of aggregates and dispersion of clay material as a result of rapid wetting.
 This is particularly so if soils are sodic; that is, having a high exchangeable sodium percentage (ESP) of the cations attached to the clays.
 High sodium levels (compared to high calcium levels) cause particles to repel one another when wet, and the associated aggregates to disaggregate and disperse.
 The ESP will increase if irrigation causes salty water (even of low concentration) to gain access to the soil.

 A wide range of practices are undertaken to preserve and improve soil structure.
-For example, the NSW Department of Land and Water Conservation advocates: increasing organic content by incorporating pasture phases into cropping rotations; reducing or eliminating tillage and cultivation in cropping and pasture activities; avoiding soil disturbance during periods of excessive dry or wet when soils may accordingly tend to shatter or smear; and ensuring sufficient ground cover to protect the soil from raindrop impact.
+For example, the New South Wales Department of Land and Water Conservation advocates: increasing organic content by incorporating pasture phases into cropping rotations; reducing or eliminating tillage in cropping and pasture activities; avoiding soil disturbance during periods of excessive dry or wet when soils may accordingly tend to shatter or smear; and ensuring sufficient ground cover to protect the soil from raindrop impact and subsequent slaking.
 In irrigated agriculture, it may be recommended to: apply gypsum (calcium sulfate) to displace sodium cations with calcium and so reduce ESP or sodicity, avoid rapid wetting, and avoid disturbing soils when too wet or dry.

 Types

+The main types of soil structures are: